 - The 10k Throwdown is a grueling 10k time trial race!
 If you’re looking for something longer, a race that you can settle into but still get in a game of golf, this race is for you.
 The 10k endurance race is a longer style race which allows you to really push but still settle into a long style endurance race.
 This isn’t about sprinting people, but about a medium-term haul!
 Settle in a reach for the fastest 10km time on the planet!
 Join us for The 10k Throwdown!See where you rank on our live leaderboard!
-Do the Sprint as often as you want, uploading your personal bests along the way to maintain your spot on the leaderboard.
+Do the race as often as you want, uploading your personal bests along the way to maintain your spot on the leaderboard.
 Represent your club, your brand, and your country!

 Once You’re Done